|

 ColecoVision.

-And since ColecoVision was born with keyboard to choose player 1 and 2 +
+And since ColecoVision was born with a keypad to choose player 1 and 2 +

 be used for the ColecoVision.

-newest loose joystick i use for one of my ColecoVision's are this one.
+The second joystick I use for one of my ColecoVision's

 That was made by me in 2005.